StydeNet/html/README.md

 Sometimes you want to show or hide certain menu items, form fields, etc. for certain users, with this component you can do it without the need of conditionals or a lot of boiler plate code, just pass one of the following options as a field attribute or menu item value.

-1. callback: should return true if access is granted, false otherwise.
+1. callback: a function that should return true if access is granted, false otherwise.
 2. logged: true: requires authenticated user, false: requires guest user.
 3. roles: true if the user has any of the required roles.